ArturMarekNowak/PathfindingVisualization/README.md

 ## Features
 To-do list:
-* Only thing left is the presentation of how the algorithm works specifically.
-So far it only shows the shortest path.
+* Code should be beautified, cleaned and refactorized

 ## Status
-Project is: _in progress_
+Project is: _finished_